 Reasons You May Be At Lower Risk for Flu

 - Decreased exposure.
-Most families are in dramatically less contact to other children (and people in general), dramatically decreased airline travel, and a new awareness of hygiene and mask wearing, you may actually have a significantly decrease exposure to flu this year.
-Many parents are working from home and many children are enrolled in home-learning and not physically in school at this time.
-If you are planning on laying low and living a fairly sheltered life this winter, this may be a reason against getting a flu shot is year.
+Most kids are in significantly less contact with other children—and most adults are in less contact with other people as well.
+Many of us have decreased (or temporarily stopped) airline travel.
+Many parents are working from home and many children are enrolled in home-learning, and therefore not physically in school at this time.
+We have a new awareness around hygiene and most of us are wearing masks.
+If these statements sounds like you, then you may actually have a significantly decreased exposure to flu this year.
+If you are planning on continuing to lay low and live a fairly sheltered life this winter, this may be a reason to pass on getting a flu shot this year.

 My Basic Guidelines for Vaccination